Juliano-rb/clients-crud/README.md

 # Clients CRUD Backend
-An small CRUD application using TypeORM with Javascript.
+A small CRUD application using TypeORM with Javascript.
 Created for a hiring test.
 My first try on TypeORM.
 In next projects I pretend to use TypeScript x)

 ## Project setup